jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-3b.md

 70 In such attacks of distress, the wisest and firmest man makes a considerable and even a painful exertion to preserve his equanimity.

-The following presses hard on him= his natural feeling of his own distress and his natural view of his own situation.
+The following presses hard on him: his natural feeling of his own distress and his natural view of his own situation.
 He needs a very great effort to take the view of the impartial spectator.
 Both views present themselves to him at the same time.
-His whole attention is directed to the impartial spectator's view by his= sense of honour, and regard to his own dignity
+His whole attention is directed to the impartial spectator's view by his: sense of honour, and regard to his own dignity
 He is being continually called into the his own natural view by his undisciplined feelings.